Dr. Kurt Walter-Hansen

 In 1985, Dr. Walter-Hansen bought a little house that had been built way back in 1915.
-After considerable remodeling, he turned it into a functioning hospital, and Shamrock Animal Hospital was born.
-As the clinic grew and the many pets of Rosemount came to receive care, it wasn’t long before Kurt realized they were going to need a bigger facility!
+After considerable remodeling, he turned it into a functioning veterinary hospital, and Shamrock Animal Hospital was born.
+As the clinic grew and the many pets of Rosemount came to receive care, Dr. Hansen realized they were going to need a bigger facility!
 They moved into their new building in 1996, where the hospital still is today.

-Dr. Hansen received both his Master’s in Animal Science and Economics and his DVM degree from the Royal Veterinary and Agricultural University in Copenhagen, Denmark.
-In 1981, he completed a clinical internship at Iowa State University before completing a one-year clinical residency in Field Services at the University of Minnesota in 1982.
-In 1990 and 1994, he completed advanced course work in orthopedic surgery at Ohio State University—this allows Dr. Hansen to better help pets hurt by trauma.
+Dr. Walter-Hansen received both his master’s in animal science and economics and his DVM degree from the Royal Veterinary and Agricultural University in Copenhagen, Denmark.
+In 1981, he completed a clinical internship at Iowa State University followed by a one-year clinical residency in field services at the University of Minnesota in 1982.
+In 1990 and 1994, he completed advanced course work in orthopedic surgery at Ohio State University.
 He’s also one of a few practicing veterinarians in Minnesota certified to perform the advanced TPLO (Tibial Plateau Leveling Osteotomy) and TTA (Tibial Tuberosity Advancement) surgeries.
-In addition, Dr. Walter-Hansen serves as an Adjunct Instructor at the University of Minnesota’s College of Veterinary Medicine!
+In addition, Dr. Walter-Hansen serves as an adjunct instructor at the University of Minnesota College of Veterinary Medicine.

 Dr. Patricia A. Walter

-Like her husband and partner in ownership, Dr. Patricia Walter received her DVM degree from the Royal Danish Veterinary and Agricultural University in Copenhagen, Denmark.
-After graduating, she owned her own small-animal practice in Copenhagen while also working in the radiology department at the University.
-She was board-certified by the American College of Veterinary Radiology in 1984 after completing a clinical residency and a Master’s degree in radiology at the University of Minnesota’s College of Veterinary Medicine.
-She was even a faculty member at the University from 1985-2003, during which time Shamrock Animal Hospital was founded!
+Like her husband and partner in hospital ownership, Dr. Patricia Walter received her DVM degree from the Royal Danish Veterinary and Agricultural University in Copenhagen, Denmark.
+After graduating, she owned a small-animal practice in Copenhagen while working in the radiology department at the University.
+She was board-certified by the American College of Veterinary Radiology in 1984 after completing a clinical residency and a master’s degree in radiology at the University of Minnesota College of Veterinary Medicine.
+She was a faculty member at the University from 1985-2003.

-Patricia has a special interest in abdominal ultrasonography and pulmonary radiography, and has contributed many scientific articles and textbook chapters to veterinary literature.
-Currently, she owns Veterinary Diagnostic Imaging, Inc., which provides continuing education, telemedicine, and referral ultrasound services to other veterinary practices.
+Dr. Walter has special interests in abdominal ultrasonography and pulmonary radiography.
+She has contributed many scientific articles and textbook chapters to veterinary literature, and she owns Veterinary Diagnostic Imaging, Inc., which provides continuing education, telemedicine, and referral ultrasound services to other veterinary practices.